 After your shower, pull on those cozy pajamas or your fluffiest robe and snuggle your little cutie.
 Feeling clean and refreshed will make all the difference in the world as you balance battling your exhaustion with making sure your newborn feels satisfied, warm, and comforted.

 3. Eat healthy meals.

 You’ve definitely worked up an appetite after giving birth!
 Enjoy your postpartum meal of choice, guilt-free!
-However, as you begin to settle into your new normal, consider making sure the majority of your meals and snacks are healthy.
-Having food that will provide stamina and energy is essential as you take on this newest challenge.
+However, as you begin settling into your new normal, consider making sure the majority of your postpartum meals and snacks are healthy.
+Eating food that will provide stamina and energy is essential as you take on this newest challenge.

 Plan out with your partner to make sure there are healthy snacks around the house.
 Perhaps consider meal prepping for the week to make your life easier and minimize having to plan ahead too much.
 You’ll thank yourself for it later, I promise!

 Having a supportive partner is so important to help you survive the first days with your new baby.
 Regardless of who your support person is, lean on each other and take shifts to get some much-needed rest between cluster feeds.
 Your body is still recovering from the ordeal it went through the day before, and jumping right into mom mode is a Herculean task.
 Having a partner who is there for you emotionally, physically, and mentally is so important.
 It can make all the difference in the world as you tackle this beautiful yet overwhelming time.

 Give yourself patience and grace as you settle into this new normal with your family.
 As the adrenaline stabilizes, remind yourself that the ups and downs are to be expected and that this, too, shall pass.
 It can be challenging to keep that in mind in moments of exhaustion, but tapping into your support network and having the perspective that this is a fleeting moment in time will help you through.